 Only 73 respondents have provided recommendations to improve the services offered by university staff members dealing with student mobility.
-However, it is enough to make general conclusions related to current atmosphere and overall organisation and procedures in HEI.
+However, based on gathered data we could make general conclusions related to current atmosphere and overall organisation and procedures in HEI.

 Main recommendations proposed by the university staff include the following aspects:

 - Reduced bureaucratic procedures;

 - Improved internal communication among different units within the university;

 - Common understanding of internationalization and importance of international students within all offices, all teaching staff;

 - Use of new social media;

-- Careful selection of staff dealing with mobility;
+- · Careful selection of staff dealing with mobility;

 - Support from leadership;

 - Digitalization;

 - Training.

-Open-ended question gave unlimited space for feedback and recommendations, therefore, some of the above mentioned aspects are discussed more profoundly.
+Open-ended question gave unlimited space for feedback and recommendations, therefore, some of the above mentioned aspects were discussed in more detail.
 The major part of comments were related to the leadership and its support to the university staff dealing with student mobility.
 The following sub-points are highlighting the demand for active support from the leadership.

-- Sufficient human resources (would help to deal with workload and stress, and would allow to take holidays); - Developed infrastructure and efficient procedures and IT solutions (would facilitate higher level services); - IRO shall be granted budget for training IRO officers (to ensure the quality of the services provided); - Well paid job positions (to justify stress and workload);

-• Respect, tolerance, understanding and support to IRO officers.
+- Sufficient human resources (would help to deal with workload and stress, and would allow to take holidays); - Developed infrastructure and efficient procedures and IT solutions (would facilitate higher level services); - IRO shall be granted budget for training IRO officers (to ensure the quality of the services provided); - Well paid job positions (to justify stress and workload); - Respect, tolerance, understanding and support to IRO officers.